Connect with us

 In the House, District 20 in Itawamba, Lee and Monroe counties was moved to DeSoto County in northwest Mississippi and District 33 in north-central Mississippi was moved to Harrison County on the Gulf Coast.

-“You can't where people and move,” said Joint Redistricting Chairman Jim Beckett, R-Bruce.
+“You can’t help where people live and move,” said Joint Redistricting Chairman Jim Beckett, R-Bruce.
 “Those two counties, DeSoto and Harrison, each grew in excess of 20,000 people.
 When they grow like that, and others lose population.
 It causes a big shift.”

 Reynolds is one of two Democrats in the House representing white majority districts.
-With the moving of that district, it might give Republicans an opportunity to pick up a seat on the Coast.
+With the moving of that district, it might give Republicans an opportunity to pick up a seat on the Gulf Coast.

 Longtime Rep. John Read, R-Gautier, said his district did not change greatly, and he wasn’t sweating it regardless.